aziztitu/football-match-predictor/README.md

 </pre>

 ### Cleaning up the data
 Firstly, there were a few missing data inside the dataset.
-For features such as HomeGoals, and AwayGoals, I was able to replace the missing data with the average value of the respective team.
-But for features such as HomeTeam, AwayTeam, League, or any other discrete feature, I decided the best option was simply to drop those rows.
+For features such as HomeGoals, and AwayGoals, I was able to replace the missing data with the mean value of the feature for the respective team.
+But for features such as HomeTeam, AwayTeam, League, or any other discrete ones, I decided the best option was simply to drop those rows.
 Since the number of such rows was very small (less than 20), it was okay to drop them.

 <pre>
 <b>Rows with missing values (NaN):

 home_encoded  away_encoded  HTHG   HTAG    HS    AS   HST  AST   HR   AR  FTR  ...</b>

 10585            16            95   NaN   NaN   NaN   NaN  NaN  NaN  NaN  NaN   A 15254            35           129   NaN   NaN   NaN   NaN  NaN  NaN  NaN  NaN   A